Fiscal deficit not current focus, priority is to clear dues: FM

 New Delhi, Sep 27: Finance Minister Nirmala Sitharaman on Friday made series of announcements after her meeting with Secretaries and Financial Advisors of different ministries.
 She said that clearing all dues would be one of the top priorities.

-Sitharaman has held several meetings in the last few weeks and taken many key decisions in a bid to revive the economy which is showing signs of slowdown.
-The Finance Minister said that she will hold separate meeting with different agencies of public sector undertaking (PSU) and other agencies on Saturday.
+Sitharaman has held several meetings in the last few weeks and taken many key decisions in a bid to revive the economy which is showing signs of a slowdown.
+The Finance Minister said that she will hold a separate meeting with different agencies of public sector undertaking (PSU) and other agencies on Saturday.

 "At this stage, my intention is to make sure that government does not sit on payments which are due, government does not sit on CAPEX (capital expenditure) which it had planned," she said at a press briefing after meeting.